 The King James Version was for the most part based on the accessible Greek manuscripts at that point in time.
 However, those same manuscripts were late in history and incomplete in a few places.
 As a result, the Vulgate was consulted as a source to aid in translation.
 Some of the verse readings of Erasmus’ came from the Latin in places where he had no Greek text.
 Stephanus assumed the superiority of the Latin text in various places.
 Theodore Beza occasionally reconstructed texts using Latin readings.
 In fact, the reference to "Lucifer" in Isaiah 14:12 of the King James Version was derived from the Latin Vulgate itself.
-It simply cannot be denied that certain portions of the King James Version were influenced by Latin manuscripts.
+It simply cannot be denied that there is Latin influence in this English translation.

-Latin influence itself is not exactly a negative thing.
+Latin influence itself is not a negative thing in of itself.
 Latin manuscripts are not necessarily devoid of scholarly merit and value.
 Preservation of Scripture would be the preservation of a Latin translation for people who spoke and wrote in Latin.
 The Vulgate was translated from the Greek manuscripts available at the time.
-The primary King James Version only argument is with the New Testament texts.

 How does dogmatically upholding traditions that are nowhere to be found in the Bible not testify against our belief in it being self-sufficient?

 If the King James Version contains the inspired, proper form of English, then how come King James only proponents do not speak it in their ordinary lives?

 If all modern Bible versions are satanic perversions, then how does one account for the numerous conversion testimonies to biblical Christianity through the usage of translations such as the New International Version?